apache/spark/docs/streaming-programming-guide.md

   `spark.streaming.driver.writeAheadLog.closeFileAfterWrite` and
   `spark.streaming.receiver.writeAheadLog.closeFileAfterWrite`.
 See
   [Spark Streaming Configuration](configuration.html#spark-streaming) for more details.
+  Note that Spark will not encrypt data written to the write ahead log when I/O encryption is enabled.
+If encryption of the write ahead log data is desired, it should be stored in a file system that supports encryption natively.

 - *Setting the max receiving rate* - If the cluster resources is not large enough for the streaming application to process data as fast as it is being received, the receivers can be rate limited